uz-x/filters/README.md

 # filters

-Adding effects to images in Python with the Pillow library.
+Adding filters to images in Python with the Pillow library.

-## How to how effects picture how?
+## How to how filters picture how?

 Place your target image in the same directory as the Python file, and run it.